trinitytakei/tech-and-tao-with-trinity-takei/content/blog/remote_work_part_0.md

 I've been working remotely for well over a decade, and I could flood Instagram with some cool images I snapped during the years.

 However, working remotely can be difficult every now and then.
-Loneliness, impostor syndrome, stress, lack of motivation, 'wtf I am doing’ days, chasing clients, feast or famine,or burnout are all too real.
+Loneliness, impostor syndrome, stress, lack of motivation, 'wtf I am doing’ days, chasing clients, feast or famine, or burnout are all too real.

 It’s better to be skeptical and being pleasantly surprised than the other way around.